 We at Jagoinvestor manage more than 140 NRI families’ investments in mutual funds.
 If you want to explore what we have to offer, please do let us know by clicking here and schedule a phone call with us.

 #6 – Bonds and NCD

 NRI’s can also invest in various bonds and NCD’s which are issued from time to time.
-These instruments have fixed interest which you can get every year credited in bank account and you get your principle on maturity.
-The liquidity has to be compromised in these instruments as getting out of these before maturity becomes very tough even if these are tradable in secondary market.
+These instruments have fixed interest which you can get every year credited in a bank account and you get your principle on maturity.
+The liquidity has to be compromised in these instruments as getting out of these before maturity becomes very tough even if these are tradable in the secondary market.

 #7 – PPF

-PPF is a choice for those NRI investors who already had it opened while they were in India, because an NRI can’t open a fresh PPF account.
-Also PPF is going to be a limited time product as one can’t be extended beyond 15 yrs.
+PPF is a choice for those NRI investors who already had it opened while they were in India because an NRI can’t open a fresh PPF account.
+Also, PPF is going to be a limited time product as one can’t be extended beyond 15 yrs.